Tasting notes: Silky mouthfeel, sweet, sweet corn, light/subdued nuttiness.

 Long Jing or "Dragonwell" is easily one of china's most famous teas.
 MANY producers make Long Jing, but it's a tea that takes a massive amount of skill to make correctly.
-For example, just a few extra moments on the pan-firing and you could get an over-dominance of nuttiness or even losing a grade because of slightly misshapen leaves.
-All that aside, this is one of the best Long Jing teas I have had.
-Its source is legitimate -- taste it and you'll have no more concerns.
-Instructions for properly brewing Long Jing green tea are included, this method I don’t see used by many in this industry but is by far the best way to steep long jing to optimize its character.
+For example, just a few extra moments on the pan-firing and you could get an over-dominance of nuttiness.
+Instructions on how to properly brew Long Jing green tea are included, this method I don’t see used by many in this industry but is by far the best way to steep long jing to optimize its character.

 Temperature: 85 celsius

 Add leaves and fill vessel half-way with water and steep for 20 seconds.

 Add remainder of water and steep for an additional 20 seconds.